Generating Near-Bipartite Bricks: Generating Near-Bipartite Bricks

 In summary, we have shown that $g=$~\vertexa$u_1$ is an \Rcomp\ edge which satisfies both conditions {\it (i)} and {\it (ii)}, Theorem~\ref{thm:rank-plus-index}.
 This completes the proof.~

-{\bf Acknowledgments}: This work was done during my Ph.D. and I am greatly indebted to both my supervisors, Joseph Cheriyan and U. S. R. Murty, for their constant guidance and support, and for their invaluable suggestions throughout this work.
+{\bf Acknowledgments}: We are greatly indebted to both Joseph Cheriyan and U. S. R. Murty who have helped us throughout this work by participating in all of our discussions and making valuable suggestions.